Rural Homes

 High water tables, clay soils retaining moisture, sloping sites directing water toward buildings, and surface water not falling away from walls all contribute to damp ingress.

 External ground levels should sit at least 150mm below internal floor level and any existing DPC.
-Installing French drains, ensuring paving slopes away from buildings, and managing vegetation against walls provide straightforward, non-invasive solutions.
+Installing French drains, making sure paving slopes away from buildings, and managing vegetation against walls provide straightforward, non-invasive solutions.

 Failed Previous Repairs